pepperell-lab/saprophyticus/README.md

 # saprophyticus
-Data and scripts associated with 'Adaptation of Staphylococcus saprophyticus at the host-pathogen interface'.
+Data and scripts associated with 'Adaptation in a fibronectin binding autolysin of _Staphylococcus saprophyticus_'.

 #### accessions.txt
 Accession numbers for sequence data used in this study.

 #### strain_description.txt
-Table with metadata for all S. saprophyticus genomes used in these analyses.
+Table with metadata for all _S. saprophyticus_ genomes used in these analyses.

+#### quast_report.txt
+Assembly statistics output by QUAST

 ### alignments
 #### masked\_sapro\_merged\_072516\_withRef.fasta